 If your activity is offering MOC credit for more than one certifying board, you may combine the information into one recognition statement.
 You will need to ensure that the statement includes the names of each board, the type(s) of credit for each board, and the number of credits available for each credit type.

 Examples of recognition statements are included in the CME for MOC Program Guide in the Communication of MOC Recognition section as well as in the sections that explain each board’s requirements.

 You should inform learners about any additional steps they must take to earn MOC so that you are able to submit their learner completion data to the certifying boards via PARS.
 This could include instructions for claiming MOC from your organization, any evaluation deadlines for the activities, and/or requesting learner information needed to report completions.

 Accredited CME providers may use the relevant board's badge or logo to identify and promote MOC activities in addition to the required recognition statements.
 Use of the badge or logo is optional and may appear on any activity materials, brochures, and announcements that promote these activities.
 Accredited providers may determine the size and placement of the badge or logo; however, providers are not permitted to make changes to the badge or logo.

-- Archived webinar: Planning and Evaluation in Support of CME for MOC
+- Archived webinar: Planning & Evaluation in Support of CME for MOC - July 14, 2020

 - Blog Post: Responding to COVID-19: CME for MOC